-Reviews are vital for a number of reasons.
+Reviews are important for a number of reasons.
 Start getting bad reviews, and you won’t only lose the customers you’ve already annoyed, you’ll also lose future customers.

 Reviews are also everywhere, you will probably want to have them on your website and they will also be on every channel you sell.
 And that’s before you start thinking about TrustPilot and Google Reviews etc.

-Good reviews can also benefit your search engine optimization.
+Good reviews can also benefit your search engine optimisation.
 This is because they increase click-through rates, improve bounce rates and even improve your ranking from relevant keywords.